LightningCreations/lclib/doc/io/IOWrapper.md

 (2): Clears any error on the stream.
 This method has no effect as the only error is unsuppressable (end of stream).

 ### class OutputStream ###
 OutputStream is the abstract base class of the output portion of the IOWrapper Library, mirroring InputStream.
 Like InputStreams, OutputStreams have ownership of any resources they use, and aquires and releases those resources during construction and destruction respectively.
 Subclasses of OutputStream may buffer output before commiting writes in the stream.
-If a subclass does, it must override the flush method to flush the internal buffer and commiting previous writes to the resource.
+If a subclass does, it must override the flush method to flush the internal buffer and commiting all previous writes to the resource if they have not already been written.
 In addition the buffer must be flushed when the stream is destroyed or reassigned.
 If flush is not called it is unspecified when writes are reflected in the underlying resource.
 If the OutputStream does not buffer input then writes are immediately reflected in the underlying resource, and flushing the stream has no effect.
 OutputStreams are not inheritly thread safe.
 The effects of using a single OutputStream across multiple threads is unspecified, and may be undefined.

 (Until 1.3): Objects of types that derive from `OutputStream` shall not be deleteable through a pointer to base.